sajjadGG/book-python/basics/sequence/frozenset.rst

     * Can store elements of any **hashable** types
     * Has all ``set`` methods such as ``.intersect()``, ``.subset()`` ``.union()``, etc.
     * One solid block in memory
-    * Frozenset is unordered data structure
+    * Frozenset is unordered data structure and do not record element position
-    * Do not support getitem
-    * Do not support slice
+    * Do not support getitem and slice

 Type Definition